 UL Lafayette is a member of the Southeastern Universities Research Association, which is composed of members from more than a dozen southeastern states and the District of Columbia.
 Other members include Duke, Vanderbilt and Auburn universities.

-The Carnegie Foundation has designated UL Lafayette as a “Research University with High Research Activity.”
+The Carnegie Foundation has designated UL Lafayette as a “Research University with Very High Research Activity.”
+This prestigious R1 classification places UL Lafayette among the top 137 research universities in the country.

 About 3,000 students are graduated each year.